extreal-dev/Extreal.Integration.Messaging.Socket.IO/README.md

 ## Test cases for manual testing

-### Host
+### Functional Test

 - Group selection screen
-  - Ability to create a group by specifying a name (host)
+  - Ability to create a group by specifying a name with host role selected (create group)
+  - Ability to list groups with client role selected (list groups)
+  - Ability to join a group (join group)
+  - Ability to return to title screen (dispose messaging client)
 - VirtualSpace
-  - Client can join a group (client join)
+  - Clients can join the group (client joins)
-  - Clients can leave the group (client exit)
+  - Clients can leave the group (client leaves)
-  - Ability to send text (text chat)
+  - Ability to send text (send text chat)
+  - Ability to see received text (receive text chat)
-  - Ability to return to the group selection screen (host stop)
+  - Ability to return to group selection screen with host role selected (delete group)

-### Client

-- Group selection screen
-  - Ability to join a group (join host)
-- Virtual space
-  - Ability to send text (text chat)
-  - Ability to return to the group selection screen (leave host)
+  - Ability to return to group selection screen with client role selected (leave group)

 ### Failure Test
-Client

 - Join as a third user (joining approval rejected )

-Host
-- join and then shut down the messaging server (unexpected disconnection)
+- join and then shut down the messaging server (unexpected leave)
 - Create a group and join after shutting down the messaging server (connection exception)